 The West Melbourne Police Department traces its roots back to 1959 shortly after the City was created.
-Today our department has 48 sworn officers and 10 support staff.
-Together we are responsible for the protection and safety of West Melbourne's 21,360 residents as well as the many visitors that come and go through our city every day.
+Today our Department has 52 sworn officers and 10 professional staff members.
+Together we are responsible for the protection and safety of West Melbourne's 25,835 residents as well as the many visitors that come and go through our city every day.

 SERVING THE COMMUNITY